Blunk-electronic/ada_training/gtkada-installation.md

   The file /etc/profile.local is read only once on boot.
 Some nice commands in the install script install-gtkada.sh should fix that so that rebooting is no longer required.
-- If gtkada has to be compiled anew (because GNAT has been updated from version 10 to 11) then /etc/profile.local requires updaitng of the ADA_PROJECT_PATH entry.
-The old entry is still there and must be removed manually.
+- If gtkada has to be compiled anew (because GNAT has been updated from version 10 to 11) then /etc/profile.local requires updatng of the ADA_PROJECT_PATH entry.
+The old entry is still there and must be removed or put in comments manually.

 ## Feedback
 Any feedback his highly welcome !
 Thanks.